 Bunge taking the long view

-L. Joshua Sosland
+by L. Joshua Sosland

 With change comes opportunity, and no major ingredient segment in recent years has undergone more change than the edible oils sector.
 The opportunity has not been lost on Bunge North America.